BoreDoc - Digital drilling documentation. Simple. Offline. Reliable.

 Drilling profile

-There are clear standards to ensure that drilling profiles are comprehensible and comparable everywhere.
-Particularly relevant are DIN 4023,, which sets out specifications for the presentation of drilling profiles, and DIN 4022,, which regulates the labelling of soil and rock materials.
-At international level, ISO 14688 supplements these standards by specifying standardised rules for naming and classifying soils.
-These standards ensure uniformity and guarantee that drilling profiles can be used across regions and disciplines.
+The standardised creation of drilling profiles is defined in standards.
+Particularly relevant are DIN 4023,, which regulates the graphical representation of drilling profiles, and DIN 4022,, which specifies the description of soil and rock materials.
+In addition, ISO 14688 is used, which contains internationally recognised rules for the classification of soils.
+These standards ensure that drilling profiles remain comparable regardless of project and region and can be used across disciplines.

 Drilling log